 What is Provided at Tararua Lodge

 Mattresses and pillows are provided in bunkroom accommodation.
-Groups hiring the lodge need to bring their own sleeping bags, pillowslips, tea towels, and towels.
+Everybody using the lodge needs to bring their own sleeping bags, pillowslips and towels.

 A range of bulk provisions are supplied, such as milk powder, rolled oats, sugar, flour, herbs and spices, spreads, etc (full details are provided).
 Groups need to bring all fresh foods such as bread, meat, vegetables, fruit, butter, cheese etc.

-The phone is available for local, calling card, and 111 calls only.
-The Lodge is within mobile phone service areas.
+There is a phone for inward calls only.
+The Lodge is within mobile phone service coverage.